Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-In this section we estimate the cost of block encoding the Hamiltonian for the CH$_4$ molecule using orthogonal polyspherical coordinates for two rotational excitation levels, $J=20$ and $J=400,$ using the DVR-FBR method, which provides the best asymptotic scaling, as shown in Table~\ref{tab:poly_spher_scaling}.
-The KEO is implemented using the $d$-sparse block encoding method, SELECT-SWAP QROM, while the PES is block encoded with the method described in sec.~\ref{sec:be_without_rotations} using WH-QROM.
+To put our method of mixed FBR-DVR Hamiltonian in polyspherical coordinates with WH-QROM to the test, we estimate the cost of block-encoding the Hamiltonian for the CH$_4$ molecule using orthogonal polyspherical coordinates for two rotational excitation levels, $J=20$ and $J=400$.
+We use the DVR-FBR method, which provides the best asymptotic scaling, as shown in Table~\ref{tab:poly_spher_scaling-dvr-fbr}.
+The Hermite grid used for radial coordinates is defined be two parameters: equilibrium bond length $R_0$ and characteristic length $l=\sqrt{\frac{\hbar}{\mu\omega}}$, such that $R_i = R_0+x_il$ where $x_i$ is $i$-th zero of the appropriate Hermite polynomial.
+Similarly, for Legendre grid used for angular coordinates we have $\theta_i = \theta_0-\frac{\theta_{max}}{\pi}\arccos{y_i}$, where $y_i$ corresponds to $i$-th zero of a appropriate Legendre polynomial.
+The KEO is implemented using the $\rho$-sparse block-encoding method and SELECT-SWAP QROM, while the PES is block-encoded with the method described in sec.~\ref{sec:be_without_rotations} using WH-QROM.

+Table \ref{tab:norm_estimates_ch4_2} demonstrates a more than six orders of magnitude reduction in quantum volume for block-encoding the rovibrational Hamiltonian for methane, compared to previous methods.
+Note that the dependence of T-count and quantum volume on the rotational excitation level $J$ is weak, in contrast to classical calculations.

-\subsubsection{Rotationally excited molecule with 30 coupled vibrational modes}
+\subsection{Rotationally excited molecule with $D=30$ coupled vibrational modes}

-To illustrate how quantum resources scale in our method with dimensionality, we consider a hypothetical polyatomic molecule, in which the exact KEO is combined with a non-SOP PES coupling all dimensions at arbitrary strength.
-Such a molecule would pose a computationally prohibitive problem for present day classical computers.
-We assumed that the scaling law for WH-QROM presented in Table~\ref{tab:PES-polyaotmic} is preserved, adopting an arbitrary value for $\alpha = 0.3$.
-Our other aim is to demonstrate scaling for increasing rotational excitation.
-Table~\ref{tab:M30} summarizes our resource estimation for this system.
+To illustrate how quantum resources scale with dimensionality in our approach, we consider a hypothetical polyatomic molecule described by an exact KEO combined with a non-SOP PES that couples all degrees of freedom at arbitrary strength.
+Such a system would be computationally prohibitive for present day classical methods.
+We assume that the WH-QROM scaling behavior reported in Table~\ref{tab:PES-polyaotmic} remains valid and adopt a representative value of $\alpha=0.3$.
+In addition, we aim to demonstrate the scaling behavior with increasing rotational excitation.
+Table~\ref{tab:M30} summarizes the resulting resource estimates for this system.